 Australian Criminal Intelligence Commission Board

-The Board makes recommendations to the Minister about expenditure from the National Policing Information Systems and Services Special Account and charges for national policing information services, including criminal history checks.
+The board also makes recommendations to the minister about expenditure from the National Policing Information Systems and Services Special Account and charges for national policing information services, including criminal history checks.

 - Secretary, Department of Home Affairs

 - Director General of Security, Australian Security Intelligence Organisation

 - Commissioner, South Australia Police

 - Commissioner, Western Australia Police

 - Chief Police Officer, Australian Capital Territory Police